pursuit-curriculum/unit-front-end-web-development/intro-to-dom/readme.md

 <script src="app.js"></script>
 ```

-Using the autocomplete feature in your text editor may also add an attribute of `charset`.
-You can keep this default in place.
+Using the autocomplete feature in your text editor may also add an attribute of `charset` or other defaults.
+You can keep these defaults in place.

 Add a console log to your `app.js` file to confirm that your files are connected.